purpleidea/mgmt/docs/style-guide.md

 These should usually be balanced so that you don't have one line with 78 characters and the second with only four.
 Split the comment between the two.

+### Default values

+Whenever a constant or function parameter is defined, try and have the safer or default value be the `zero` value.
+For example, instead of `const NoDanger`, use `const AllowDanger` so that the `false` value is the safe scenario.

 ### Method receiver naming

 [Contrary](https://github.com/golang/go/wiki/CodeReviewComments#receiver-names)